A Theoretical Model

 - Why are people especially attracted to certain types of people over others?

 First though, please bear in mind that this is not a scientific paper.
 I have not executed any experiments or actual scientific research here.
 This is just a theory, meaning it could be true, false, or anywhere in between.
-Nevertheless, all science begins with a hypothesis, and my hypothesis begins with one of the most common yet mysterious aspects of sexual behavior:
+Nevertheless, all science begins with a hypothesis, and my hypothesis begins with one of the most mysterious aspects of sexual behavior:

 Part 1.
 Power Dynamics